 This course will give an overview of avant-garde music written in the twentieth (and twenty-first) centuries, with particular emphasis on the relationships between music and the visual arts.
 Discussions in class will focus on composers whose work helped define contemporary music while creating aesthetic parallels to the visual arts.
 Emphasis will be placed on listening to avant-garde and experimental music, and students will be expected to attend several recitals of contemporary music and write about their experiences.
-Students will also have to complete reading and listening assignments on a regular basis.
-May be applied as Visual Culture Emphasis course.
+Fulfills Humanities/ Cultural Studies distribution requirement.
+Visual Culture Emphasis course.
 3 credits.